-Dreamworld's Australian Wildlife Experience is home to the second largest koala colony in captivity in the world.
+Dreamworld's Corroboree is home to the second largest captive koala colony in the world.

-Dreamworld is a gold sponsor of the Australian Koala Foundation.
+Dreamworld is a Gold Sponsor of the Australian Koala Foundation (AKF).
 Collaboratively we are involved in numerous education and awareness campaigns to protect the last remaining habitat for this unique Australian marsupial.
-Dreamworld also supports the habitat mapping that the AKF has produced as research into wild koala population decline.
+Dreamworld supports habitat mapping that the AKF has produced as research into wild koala population declines.

-Thanks to the AKF foster program, Dreamworld's koalas already help save their cousins in the wild and are therefore the only animal at Dreamworld that cannot be chosen in our Adopt an Animal program.
-However, if you wish to adopt Dreamworld's koala’s, you can visit AKF website.
+Thanks to the AKF Foster Program, Dreamworld's koalas already help save their cousins in the wild and are therefore the only animal at Dreamworld that cannot be chosen in our Adopt an Animal Program.

 Wombat Husbandry and Research